Self Heal or Prunella Vulgaris goes by a few names, including;

 Without these nutrients, grass will struggle to grow and your lawn will be open to moss and weed invasions.
 So it’s important to get these nutrients back into the soil.

-You can do it by applying a good quality, slow-release fertiliser after aerating and scarifying.
-There’s no point doing it before because it won’t be able to penetrate compacted soil or lawn thatch.
+You can do it by applying a good quality, slow-release fertiliser after scarifying and aerating and scarifying.
+There’s no point in doing it before because it won’t be able to penetrate compacted soil or lawn thatch.

 After that, apply a fertiliser at least once a year to keep the nutrients in the soil topped up.
 The grass will thank you for it!